dushmantha/TeachTok/README.md

 ## Requirements

-- You must implement the app using **React Native with TypeScript**.
+- This code must implement the app using **React Native with TypeScript**.
 - Implement the Home screen following industry best practices and adhere to the provided Quality Bar.

 ## Third-Party Libraries